25k0064SarimRazaAnsari/TIC-TAC-TOE/README.md

 📌 Overview

 This project is a GUI-based Tic-Tac-Toe game developed in C using the Raylib graphics library.
-It allows two local players to log in, choose their symbols, and compete on an intuitive graphical board.
+It was created as a final project for my 1st-semester Programming Fundamentals (PF-LAB) course, in collaboration with my teammate, [Muhammad Rohaan](https://github.com/K250026MuhammadRohaan).

+The game allows two local players to log in, choose their symbols, and compete on an intuitive graphical board.
 The system includes a login/registration system, symbol selection, settings, a Top-10 leaderboard, and proper detection of win/draw states.

-This project demonstrates core programming concepts such as arrays, loops, structures, conditional logic, modular programming, and GUI development using Raylib.
+This project demonstrates core programming concepts such as arrays, loops, structures, conditional logic, modular programming, and GUI development using Raylib

 ✨ Features
 🎮 Gameplay